ErcBunny/open_vins/ReadMe.md

 ## Run Me

 We test our implementation on the `euroc mav` dataset.
-GPU inference cannot be enabled somehow, so this project only supports running in the serial mode.
+GPU inference cannot be enabled somehow using "Python Wrapper" style implementation, so this project only supports running in the serial mode for now.
 For "quick" tests, run using the following lines.

 ```sh
 # TODO